Monday, November 9, 2015

 Yes!
 The same Jonah who was swallowed by the great fish was angry about losing a shade providing plant.

-About an hour later... pieces that did not end up here in the wood pile were very efficiently chewed into chips.
+About an hour later... pieces that didn't end up here in the wood pile were very efficiently chewed into chips.

 Free very good quality firewood for the taking.

-During the day passing vehicles would simply stop, load up with a few choice sticks and then drive away.
+Throughout the day, passing vehicles would stop, load up with a few choice sticks, and then drive away.
 That was the purpose for placing the wood there.

 Recorded a few years earlier, this image shows a felled healthy ash tree.